Generic selectors

 • Type: Schooling fish

-9. Small to Mid-sized Plecos
+9. Small to Mid-Sized Plecos

-• Care level: Easy-Advanced
+• Care level: Easy to advanced (species dependent)

 • Minimum tank size: 20 gallons